Konica Minolta’s AccurioLabel 400 Receives 2022 Good Design Award

-Ramsey, NJ, Oct.
-27, 2022 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions U.S.A., Inc. (Konica Minolta), a leader in industrial and commercial printing and packaging solutions, is pleased to announce the newest addition to its popular AccurioLabel series – the high-speed digital label printer AccurioLabel 400 – has won a 2022 Good Design Award.
+MISSISSAUGA, Ontario, Nov.
+01, 2022 (GLOBE NEWSWIRE) -- Konica Minolta Business Solutions (Canada) Ltd..
+(Konica Minolta), a leader in industrial and commercial printing and packaging solutions, is pleased to announce the newest addition to its popular AccurioLabel series – the high-speed digital label printer AccurioLabel 400 – has won a 2022 Good Design Award.

 Sponsored by the Japanese Institute of Design Promotion, the annual Good Design Award highlights products and facilities that feature excellent design, with each award determined by a comprehensive evaluation.
 As one judge noted, the AccurioLabel 400 “is a wonderful product with excellent accessibility that does not require specialized skills by automating operations.
 I would like to express my respect for the company’s stance of continuing to evolve to greatly change the range of expression by achieving white printing while keeping down the price of the equipment.”